apache/qpid-dispatch/doc/book/addressing.md

   |------------|------------|
   | *pre-settled* | If the arriving delivery is pre-settled (i.e., fire and forget), the incoming delivery shall be settled by the router, and the outgoing deliveries shall also be pre-settled.
 In other words, the pre-settled nature of the message delivery is propagated across the network to the message's destination. |
   | *unsettled* | Unsettled delivery is also propagated across the network.
 Because unsettled delivery records cannot be discarded, the router tracks the incoming deliveries and keeps the association of the incoming deliveries to the resulting outgoing deliveries.
 This kept association allows the router to continue to propagate changes in delivery state (settlement and disposition) back and forth along the path which the message traveled. |

-### Link routing

-Link routing occurs when a new link is attached to the router across one of its AMQP connections.
-It is done based on the `target.address` field of an inbound link and the `source.address` field of an outbound link.

-Link routing uses the same routing table that message routing uses.
-The difference is that the routing occurs during the link-attach operation, and link attaches are propagated along the appropriate path to the destination.
-What results is a chain of links, connected end-to-end, from source to destination.
-It is similar to a *virtual circuit* in a telecom system.

-Each router in the chain holds pairs of link termini that are tied together.
-The router then simply exchanges all deliveries, delivery state changes, and link state changes between the two termini.

-The endpoints that use the link chain do not see any difference in behavior between a link chain and a single point-to-point link.
-All of the features available in the link protocol (flow control, transactional delivery, etc.) are available over a routed link-chain.